Ave Regina caelorum, WAB 8: History

 The motet was composed in c.
 1886 on request of Ferdinand Schölzig, Master of novices at the Klosterneuburg Abbey.
 The Marian antiphon was performed first on 25 March 1886 (Feast of the Annunciation).

 Bruckner's manuscript is stored in the Österreichische Nationalbibliothek.
 The motet was first published in 1910 in the third yearbook of the Klosterneuburg Abbey.
 It has been re-edited by Wöss in 1921 together with the Zur Vermählungsfeier, WAB 54.
 It is put in Band XXI/36 of the Gesamtausgabe.

 Music

-The motet is a harmonisation of the Gregorian antiphon Ave Regina caelorum for voice(s) and organ.
+The Bruckner's compostition is a not a mere harmonisation of a Gregorian antiphon, but rather a choral paraphrase of the Ave Regina caelorum for voice(s) and organ or, according to Leopold Nowak, an original composition by Bruckner in Gregorian style.

 Discography

-According to Hans Roelofs, only two of the about ten recordings follow more or less Bruckner’s original score:
+None of the about ten recordings faithfully follows Bruckner's original score.
+According to Hans Roelofs, only two of the recordings follow it more or less: